analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 \end{align*}
 $$

-We claim that this equals the trace of the n-th power of the matrix:
+We claim that this equals the trace of the n-th power of the _transfer matrix_:

 $$
 \begin{align*}